recalls defeating Donald Trump in a tennis match, and declining requests for a rematch. (9:40 into the podcast)

-- criticizes Hillary Clinton's campaign slogans, and deconstructs her marketing shortcomings.
+critiques Hillary Clinton's campaign slogans, and deconstructs her team's marketing shortcomings.
 (17:05)

-- agrees with Adam Silver's stance encouraging NBA championship members who object to Trump to attend the traditional White House visit.
+agrees with Adam Silver's stance encouraging NBA championship members who object to Trump to make the traditional White House visit.
 (1:38:35)

 The Associated Press once blared in its headline, "David Stern could go into the Basketball Hall of Fame as 'greatest commissioner of all-time.'
 So when he knocked on my apartment door on March 30, 2017 to launch the NUNYO & COMPANY podcast, I ignored my protocol of asking guests to remove their footwear.
 I just glanced at David Stern's burgundy leather shoes to make sure they didn't have any dog poop!

 My apartment felt like a sauna because I had sealed the windows to minimize any noise for my debut episode.
 So I lugged a cooling fan from my bedroom.
 To make David feel as comfortable as possible, I had also exploited a tip from his decades-long assistant, Linda Tosi, that his favorite snacks comprised cookies, pretzels, chocolate and diet Coke or bottled water.